 A no-spend challenge is a great way to get motivated to save as well as make you aware just what your spending patterns are while saving money at the same time.

-Living frugally does not mean spending no money.
-In fact, sometimes it can mean spending more money on less things because you’re valuing quality and longevity over cheap and mass produced.
+Living frugally does not mean spending any money.
+In fact, sometimes it can mean spending more money on fewer things because you’re valuing quality and longevity over cheap and mass produced.

 You’ve heard the motto: refuse, reduce, reuse, recycle.
 Not only does this motto reduce our environmental impact, it also helps us save money and live more frugally.

 Doing a no-spend challenge is the first step to refusing stuff.
 By challenging yourself not to spend for a whole month, you’re fostering the habit of living well with less.

 In a way, it’s quite revealing that we have to challenge ourselves to not spend, so deeply ingrained is consumerism in our culture.
 And for most of us, we’ve lost the skills necessary to get by without spending money to fill our needs.

 A no-spend challenge is more than just saving some money.
 It challenges us to get creative and meet our needs (or more often, wants) ourselves, in a way we might not be in the habit of doing.